9AD589B1/LinearRegressionandModelingCourseProject/reg_model_project.md

 ## Part 4: Modeling

 As mentioned in Part 2, the "Audience Score on Rotten Tomatoes" (audience_score) is our dependent variable.
-The below explanatory variables will be excluded from modeling because in terms of dimensional richness, they offer no meaningful information gain or add model noise because they are very high-cardinality (unique).
+The below explanatory variables will be excluded from modeling because in terms of dimensional richness, they offer no meaningful information gain or they add model noise because they are very high-cardinality (unique).
 For example, the "Link to Rotten Tomatoes page for the movie" variable would have virtually no model value due to its tangential nature and it's high-cardinality - in other words, a URL has no domain context from a decision making perspective.

 * Title of movie
 * Studio that produced the movie